kippjohnson/reproducible_research/README.md

 Also make sure to create a Docker ID and Password.
 These give you access to Docker Hub, which allows you to easily share your Docker Containers with other researchers.

 Note: I do not recommend adding a special characters in your password, as you will have to escape these for compatibility with Travis-CI and bash.
-If this doesn't bother you, then use all of the $#~ you with!
+If this doesn't bother you, then use all of the $#~ you wish!

 ## Travis-CI

 ### Signing up

 If you are a student, sign up for the Github Student Developer Pack with your Github ID [here](https://education.github.com/pack).
-Then/otherwise go to the [Travis-CI website for private repositories](https://travis-ci.com) (ends with .com) or the [Travis-CI repository for public repositories]((https://travis-ci.com)) (ends with .com) and link your Github account.
+Then/otherwise go to the [Travis-CI website for private repositories](https://travis-ci.com) (ends with .com) or the [Travis-CI repository for public repositories]((https://travis-ci.org)) (ends with .org) and link your Github account.
 You should see something like the following picture:

 ![alt text](https://github.com/kippjohnson/reproducible_research/blob/master/img/Travis_CI_private_repos.png?raw=true "Travis CI Screenshot")